leotrs/erdos/content/graphs/density.md

   <p><em>Two graphs with different densities.</em></p>
 </div>

-## Problem
+## Challenge

-For this problem, you need to read a file representing a graph, and compute the density of the network.
+For this challenge, you need to read a file representing a graph, and compute the density of the network.

 The input is a file where the first line contains two integers, `n` and `m`, defining the number of nodes and edges, respectively.
 The next `m`